 act democratically."'
 That is why she "focuses on the relationship between the

 lawmaking power of legal elites and the equally important, though often

 undervalued, power of social movements or mobilized constituencies to make,

 interpret, and change law."'

 Date of Authorship for this Version

 Post, Robert, "Law Professors and Political Scientists: Observations on the Law/Politics Distinction in the Guinier/Rosenberg Debate" (2009).
 Faculty Scholarship Series.
-Paper 4643.
+4643.